Print Options

 • PPHA 41740 Gender and Policy

-• PPHA 60000 Policy Lab (Inequality-based labs only; must be approved by Certificate Director)
+• PPHA 60000 Policy Lab (Inequality-based labs only; must be approved by specialization director)

-Faculty Director: Colm O'Muircheartaigh Administrative Director: Marc Farinella
+Faculty Director: Colm O'Muircheartaigh Interim Director: Dan Black Administrative Director: Marc Farinella

 • Understand the provenance of data